isaacbatst/every-challenge/README.md

 ### User
 #### Validations
-- Valid password: Minimum eight characters, at least one letter and one number
+- Password: Minimum eight characters, at least one letter and one number
-- Valid name: Minimum two characters, up to 80 characters.
+- Name: Minimum two characters, up to 80 characters.

+### Task
+#### Validations
+- Title: Minimum one character, up to 50.
+- Description: Minimum one character, up to 200.
+- Status: TODO, IN_PROGRESS, DONE, ARCHIVED